I-T department to launch new e-filing Portal on June 7

-New Delhi, May 20 (IANS) The Income Tax Department will launch its new e-filing portal www.incometax.gov.in on June 7.
+New Delhi: The Income Tax Department will launch its new e-filing portal www.incometax.gov.in on June 7.

 The new e-filing portal is aimed at providing taxpayer convenience and a modern, seamless experience to taxpayers, ministry of finance said in a statement.